 Do your financial homework.
 Use the Know Before You Owe Shopping Sheet to develop an education budget.
-Check your eligibility for the My Career Advancement Account Scholarship.
-Search for scholarships, loans and financial aid using the following:
+See if you are eligible for the My Career Advancement Account Scholarship.
+Search for scholarships, loans and financial aid using the following resources:

 If you are working, have a family or are returning to school after a long period away from the classroom, your challenges may differ from a high school student going directly to college.
 Set reasonable expectations and goals.

 - Structure your schedule.
 Know your syllabus, follow it closely and use it to plan your calendar.
 Schedule regular study times each week.
-Carry reading materials or homework for those extra minutes waiting for a doctor's appointment or the end of your child's practice.
+Carry reading materials or homework for those extra minutes waiting for a doctor's appointment or during your child's sports practice.

 - Set reasonable expectations of yourself and others.
-Your family may take time to adjust to your new schedule, a new sitter or take-out meals instead of home cooking.
-Enlist their assistance, address their concerns, be patient and reward them (and yourself) as you meet your milestones.
+It may take time for your familiy to adjust to your new schedule, a new sitter or take-out meals instead of home cooking.
+Enlist their assistance, address their concerns, be patient and reward them and yourself as you meet your milestones.

 Ease your transition back to school by using the following tips and resources:

-- Develop new study skills, relearn past coursework and/or become familiar with new technologies.
+- Develop new study skills, relearn past coursework and become familiar with new technologies.

-- Academic, Test Taking, and Study Skills Readiness offers practice tests, study guides and tips and coursework on a wide range of subjects to get you started.
+- The Education, Training and Licensing lifecycle stage of MySECO offers practice tests, study guides and tips and coursework on a wide range of subjects to get you started.